 3-4.
-Using the hands-free phone system (for cellular phone) Setting a cellular phone
+Using the hands-free phone system (for cellular phone) Using the "SET UP" menu ("Bluetooth" menu)

-Registering a cellular phone in the hands-free phone system allows the system to function.
-The following functions can be used for registered cellular phones:
+Registering a Bluetooth® device in the system allows the system to function.
+The following functions can be used for registered devices:

 ■ Functions and operation procedures